Meaningful Metrics: what collectibles and video games taught me about property analysis

 Academic validation

 The design came first, from MOD principles and Civilization mechanics.
 The academic literature confirmed it after the fact.
 Pivo and Fisher (2011) established that a 10-point Walk Score increase corresponds to a 1-9% property value premium across more than 4,200 properties.
-Orr and Stewart (2022) found that independent-heavy districts command higher retail rents than chain-dominated ones, validating the chain/independent split as an economic signal.
-Smart Growth America (2023) reported that walkable urban places occupy just 1.2% of metro land area in the 35 largest U.S. metros while generating 19.1% of GDP, reflecting strong market concentration of commercial activity in walkable areas.⁷
+Orr and Stewart (2022) found that non-chain-heavy districts command higher retail rents than chain-dominated ones, validating the chain/commercial split as an economic signal.
+Smart Growth America (2023) reported that walkable urban places occupy just 1.2% of metro land area in the 35 largest U.S. metros while generating 19.1% of GDP, reflecting strong market concentration of commercial activity in walkable areas.7

 How the score works